Block List

 @Html.GetBlockListHtml(Model.MyBlocks)

-To make this work you will need to create a Partial View for each block, named by the alias of the Element Type that is being used as Content Model.
+To make this work you will need to create a Partial View for each block.
+The partial view should be named by the alias of the Element Type that is being used as Content Model.

-In the following example of a Partial view for a Block Type, please note that the MyElementTypeAliasOfContentand MyElementTypeAliasOfSettings should correspond with the selected Element Type Alias for the given model in your case.
+In this example of a Partial view for a Block Type, the `MyElementTypeAliasOfContent` and `MyElementTypeAliasOfSettings` should correspond with the selected Element Type Alias for the given model.

 Example: